Bartlomiej-Filipowicz/eCommerce-Store/README.md

 ## General info
 eCommerce Store is a web application, where customers can create an account, log in, go through products and place order of desired products.

-The store consists of a homepage (where all products are displayed), a page of a single product, a cart page, a user account functionality, logging in, registering a new user, a user profile page, updating user profile, a checkout functionality (coming soon) and an admin screen (coming soon).
+The store consists of a homepage (where all products are displayed), a page of a single product, a cart page, a user account functionality, logging in, registering a new user, a user profile page, updating user profile, a checkout functionality and an admin screen (coming soon).

 This is a training project.
 The goal was to practice use of **Django**, **PostgreSQL** and **React** in a real project.